 The SteelSeries Arctis Pro + GameDAC have a somewhat breathable design, thanks to the porous padding on their ear cups.
 However, they are still closed-back over-ear headsets, so they will make you sweat if used while working out.
 They're not the most suitable option for sports or exercising but should be fine for more casual gaming and listening sessions.

-Like most gaming headsets, these headphones are not the most portable.
+Like the Turtle Beach Elite Pro 2 SuperAmp and most gaming headsets, these headphones are not the most portable.
 They have large ear cups, a rigid headband and do not fold into a more compact format to save space.
 Also, they come with a DAC that further reduces their portability but you can also use them passively with the provided audio cable and adapter.
 Overall though they won't be the easiest headphones to carry around on your person unless you have a bag or a backpack.

 The build quality of the SteelSeries Arctis Pro is slightly better than the Arctis 7 but not significantly so.
 They have slightly stronger hinges/yokes but the same great and sturdy metal design.
 The ear cups are dense and durable and have magnetic back plates which you can remove.
 Overall they feel strong enough to withstand multiple accidental drops, and even the mic is well made and flexible enough that you can bend it all sort of ways without damaging it.
 It also conveniently retracts into the left ear cup so that you can use the Arctis Pro outdoors as a regular wired headset.